-We are one of the top family law solicitors in London and Hampshire and are recommended by Legal 500, the independent legal directory, as an “excellent, proactive and responsive practice”.
+We are one of the top family law solicitors in London and Hampshire and are recommended by Legal 500 and Chambers & Co, independent legal directories, as an “excellent, proactive and responsive practice”.

 At Moore Barlow, we can help you through the divorce process, from giving legal advice on the finances to helping with child agreements.
 Our experienced solicitors will assist you every step of the way, no matter how complex your case is.

 To apply for a divorce, you must have been married for more than one year and be able to satisfy the court that your marriage has irretrievably broken down.